-Recycling plastic isn't the answer - if you're one of the relatively few that have access to the UK's limited plastic recycling schemes do you ever wonder how much actually gets recycled?
+Recycling plastic isn't the answer - if you're one of the relative few that has access to the UK's limited plastic recycling schemes do you ever wonder how much actually gets recycled?
 The 'wrong plastics' contaminating the 'right plastics', lack of facilities and the value of plastic dropping mean a lot of plastics don't get recycled.
+Less than 10% of all the plastic ever made has been recycled.
 'Traditionally' more developed countries have sold (or should that be dumped) their plastic to developing countries where it is recycled - though a lot of it escapes the processing system and ends up polluting land and waterways.
-Much of it can't be recycled for various reasons and sits, slowly disintegrating, contaminating the soil.
+Much of it can't be recycled for various reasons and sits, slowly disintegrating, blown by the wind.

 But those countries, understandably, are fed up with being used as bins and have said they won't take our waste anymore, we'll have to deal with it ourselves.